FAQs about how face ticket works

 The data may be stored, as is the case with face-based access, or never retained, as in a basic eKYC process.
 TruCrowd’s solution conforms to privacy regulations such as GDPR.

 To facilitate entry to games or concerts using facial recognition, we require the storage of a biometric template of your face.
-When you approach the face ticket gate at the stadium, the camera identifies your face from the image, extracts your biometric template, and compares it to the watchlist of approved faces eligible to enter the specific game through that gate.
+When you approach the face ticket gate at the stadium, the camera identifies your face from the image.
+It extracts your biometric template, and compares it to the watchlist of approved faces eligible to enter the specific game through that gate.

 Face recognition and face verification differ in their application and user interaction.
 In the case of a face ticket, face verification occurs during the onboarding process.
 It’s used to confirm your identity against an official government-issued ID.
 This process mirrors the traditional method used by authorities in person.
 For example, a police officer or clerk compares the photo on your ID with your physical appearance to verify your identity.
 Biometric facial recognition algorithms perform the same action, but more accurately and quickly.
 The computer analyzes the photo on your ID and compares it to a selfie you provide.
 This is technically known as 1:1 verification, where one photo from your ID is matched against one photo from your selfie.
 This clever method allows access to various services that were previously restricted to in-person interactions, all from the comfort of your home or while on the go.